The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 };

-Note: By passing the action to useActionState, the action's function signature changes to receive a new initialState parameter as its first argument.
+Note: By passing the server action to useActionState hook, the server action's function signature changes to receive a new initialState parameter as its first argument.
 But since we don't need that first argument for right now, we simply pass nothing as the first argument, and formData as the second argument.

 Thanks to useActionState, now we are able to pass the "state" of the form between frontend and backend.
 Now we can throw some errors from our backend and receive them on our frontend.
 It also provides us a pending state, so that while the form is submitting, we can disable the button or even show some kind of a "loading" message to the user.